netdata/netdata/packaging/installer/UPDATE.md

 wget -O /tmp/netdata-kickstart.sh https://my-netdata.io/kickstart.sh && sh /tmp/netdata-kickstart.sh --dry-run
 ```

-Note that if you installed Netdata using an installation prefix, you will need to add an `--install` option
+Note that if you installed Netdata using an installation prefix, you will need to add an `--install-prefix` option
 specifying that prefix to make sure it finds the existing install.

 If you see a line starting with `--- Would attempt to update existing installation by running the updater script